Global Equity Outlook

 The recent weakness and general underperformance relative to developed markets has left EM trading below historical averages, creating a potential opportunity.
-Examples of opportunities in today’s challenging environment come as a result of the effects of increased disposable income, notably uptrending global auto penetration and online search and e-commerce, both of which have benefited from increasing standard of living across the region in the longer term as well as the recent decline in energy prices in the shorter term.
+Examples of opportunities in today’s challenging environment come as a result of the effects of increased disposable income, notably uptrending global auto penetration and online search and e-commerce, all of which have benefited from increasing standard of living across the region in the longer term as well as the recent decline in energy prices in the shorter term.

 Divergence in central bank policies is likely to continue until sustainable, long-term improvement is achieved across the developed markets.
 The dollar’s effect on commodity prices and current account balances for EM economies could continue to hinder EM markets as a whole.